 Last year, the brand mounted a Lamborghini behind its reception desk.
 A few years earlier, watches were presented beneath a 30-ft golden eagle, while a real-life eagle looked on.
 There have been make-believe film premieres, Fangorn Forest-like setups and human-sized cuckoo clocks.
 It’s all part of the parcel.
 Spectacle, as you may be able to deduce from the not-exactly-unassuming timepiece on this page, is Roger Dubuis’ shtick.

-The company, established in 1995 as a venture between by Roger Dubuis, who’d spent 14 years developing complications for Patek Philippe, and Carlos Dias, a watch designer who’d previously worked with Franck Muller (the original rock-star watchmaker), operates at the highest end of haute horology – or, as the brand itself likes to call it, hyper horology – manufacturing ultra-complicated, tortuously-ﬁnished timepieces in limited-run batches.
+The company, established in 1995 as a venture between by Roger Dubuis, who’d spent 14 years developing complications for Patek Philippe, and Carlos Dias, a watch designer who’d previously worked with Franck Muller, operates at the highest end of haute horology – or, as the brand itself likes to call it, hyper horology – manufacturing ultra-complicated, tortuously-ﬁnished timepieces in limited-run batches.
 Prices run into the hundreds of thousands.
-The brand’s most limited – and ergo expensive – pieces are often sold before they are even announced.
+The brand’s most limited – ergo expensive – pieces are often sold before they are even announced.

 Several years ago I was invited on a tour of Roger Dubuis’ headquarters in Geneva.
-The second thing to shock you, once you’ve comprehended the sheer size of its five-storey nerve centre (above), is that no one who works there, as was the case back then anyway, appears to be over the age of 40.
-From the receptionists to the marketing and PR teams to the watchmakers themselves, the then-49-year-old, then-CEO Jean-Marc Pontroué, whom I was there to interview (and who, in 2017, made way for the equally high-spirited Nicola Andreatta, previously GM of Tiffany & Co.’s watch department), may have been the oldest person I met all day.
+The second thing to shock you, once you’ve comprehended the sheer size of its five-storey nerve centre (above), is that no one who works there, as was the case back then at least, appears to be over the age of 40.
+From the receptionists to the marketing and PR teams to the watchmakers themselves, the then-49-year-old, then-CEO Jean-Marc Pontroué, whom I was there to interview (who, in 2017, made way for Nicola Andreatta, previously GM of Tiffany & Co.’s watch department), may have been the oldest person I met all day.

 The brand’s dialed-up, leave-nothing-in-the-tank approach to watchmaker made it the Lamborghini of horology long before the two companies signed a five-year partnership in 2017.